sushovande/qr-mixer-game/README.md

 QR Mixer Game also has special question types that require collaboration among the players.
 It can also generate printable tags with some special features, and a survey at the beginning of the game that helps the organiser set interesting questions.

-Setting up the game is easy, see the organiser playbook for more information.
+Setting up the game is easy, see [the organizer playbook](docs/organizer-handbook.md) for more information.

 ## Contributing